afrind/moq-test/draft-afrind-moq-test.md

 ###
 # Internet-Draft Markdown Template
 #
-# Rename this file from draft-todo-yourname-protocol.md to get started.
-# Draft name format is "draft-<yourname>-<workgroup>-<name>.md".
-#
-# For initial setup, you only need to edit the first block of fields.
-# Only "title" needs to be changed; delete "abbrev" if your title is short.
-# Any other content can be edited, but be careful not to introduce errors.
 # Some fields will be set automatically during setup if they are unchanged.
 #
 # Don't include "-00" or "-latest" in the filename.